 Black Monday 1987

 The stock market had been in a bull market for five years.
-It rose 43 percent in 1987 alone, reaching a peak of 2,746.65 on August 25, 1987.
+It had risen by 43% in 1987 alone, reaching a peak of 2,746.65 on August 25, 1987.
 It continued to stay in a slightly lower trading range until October 2.
-Then it began falling dramatically.
-It lost 15 percent in the two weeks leading up to Black Monday.
+Then, it began falling dramatically.
+It lost 15% in the two weeks leading up to Black Monday.

-There were other contributing factors, as well.
-Computerized stock trading programs made the sell-off worse.
+There were other contributing factors.
+Computerized stock-trading programs made the sell-off worse.
 They had set-points that automatically called in sell orders when the market dropped by a certain percentage.
-Dealers on the New York Stock Exchange were overwhelmed when all these programs acted at once.
+Dealers on the New York Stock Exchange were overwhelmed when all of these programs acted at once.
 They couldn't find enough buyers for some stocks.
 As a result, the stock exchange halted trading.

-Many feared the crash would cause a recession.
-But the Federal Reserve started pumping money into banks.
+Many feared that the crash would cause a recession, but the Federal Reserve started pumping money into banks.
 As a result, the market stabilized.
-By the end of October, the Dow had already risen 15 percent higher.
+By the end of October, the Dow had already risen 15% higher.
 It spent the rest of the year in a narrow trading range, between 1,776 and 2,014.
 It was a precursor to the 1989 Savings and Loan Crisis and the 1990-1991 recession.

 Black Monday 2015

-On August 24, 2015, the Dow fell 1,089 points, to 15,370.33, as soon as the market opened.
-It was a 16 percent drop from its May 19 all-time high of 18,312.39.
-It quickly recovered, and closed just 533 points below the open.
-A 10 percent drops makes it a market correction, not a crash.
-It followed a 531 point drop the previous Friday.
-Both were caused by worries about slower economic growth in China, and uncertainty over its yuan devaluation.
+On August 24, 2015, the Dow fell by 1,089 points to 15,370.33 as soon as the market opened, a 16% drop from its May 19 high of 18,312.39.
+It quickly recovered and closed just 533 points below the open.
+A 10% drop made it a market correction, not a crash.
+It followed a 531-point drop the previous Friday.
+Both were caused by worries about slower economic growth in China and uncertainty over its yuan devaluation.